Before the outbreak of the Second World War (1939 to 1945), most women looked after the home.

 The National Service Act of December 1941 legalised the conscription of women for war work.
 At first, only single women aged 20-30 were called up.

-Women could opt for work in industry, such as in munitions factories, aircraft and tank factories, or in shipbuilding.
+Women could opt for work in industries such as in munitions factories, aircraft and tank factories, or in shipbuilding.
 Farming was also an option.

 They might also choose to join one of the uniformed services, either the Auxiliary Territorial Service, the Women’s Auxiliary Air Force, or the Women’s Royal Navy Service.

 By mid-1943, almost 90 per cent of single women and 80 per cent of married women, many juggling jobs with childcare, were employed in essential war work in hundreds of different roles, military and civilian.

 These included working as builders, engineers, mechanics, pilots, drivers and boat crew, and as well as in communications, air defence, transport, the fire service, the fishing industry, agriculture and intelligence.
 The pay was generally around two-thirds that of their male counterparts.